-The screening series Its origins are indeterminate examines the concept of ‘language-as-a-virus.’
+This series examines the concept of ‘language-as-a-virus.’
 As carriers of meaning, words and images are vulnerable to intervention and corruption.
-The works presented test and bend the limits of language, send out new versions of media to spread, and breakdown systems of controlling grammar.
+The works presented on screen test and bend the limits of language and breakdown systems of grammar control.

 Featuring: Morehshin Allahyari, Graeme Arnfield, Darren Banks, Pauline Boudry & Renate Lorenz, Jenny Brady, Terence Broad, Karen Cunningham, Katie Hare, Saskia Holmkvist, Mike Hoolboom, Sky Hopinka, Patrick Hough, Hannah Catherine Jones, Christine Sun Kim & Thomas Mader, Ieva Kraule, Oliver Laric, Liz Magic Laser, Serena Lee, Ghislaine Leung, Deirdre Logue, Sara Magenheimer, Evan Meaney, Anne McGuire, Sondra Perry, Laure Prouvost, Gabrielle de la Puente & Zarina Muhammad, Steve Reinke, Miko Revereza, Manuel Saiz, Keith Sanborn, Linda Stupart, Jenna Sutela, Emily Vey Duke & Cooper Battersby, Douglas Waterman, and Anna Zett.

-Respondents: Uma Breakdown, Tamar Clarke-Brown, and Jessa Mary Mockridge.
+Respondents: Uma Breakdown, Tamar Clarke-Brown, and Jessa Mockridge.

 The series is curated by Erik Martinson and is supported by the inaugural Stuart Croft Foundation Special Projects Award.